PeterDrennan/GettingData-CleaningData/CodeBook.md

 *Build a tidy data set with the mean of each variable for each activity and each subject.

-*For a full play by play breakdown of the methods used, read the file named "run_analysis.R" located in the Desktop folder of this rep.
+*For a full play by play breakdown of the methods used, read the file named "run_analysis.R" located in the Desktop folder of this repo.

 ## Technical Details

 *Use the following packages in R - data.table.
+*Functions used grep, cbind, rbind, write.table, gsub, read.table, & merge.

 ##Variables